 Friends of Tanner Springs collaborates with Portland Parks and Recreation to maintain and enhance the park for plants, wildlife, and people.
 Less than 10% of this habitat remains in the Willamette Valley.
 Every bit we restore helps preserve area wildlife.

 If you’re not a gardener, you can still help support the park and nature restoration more generally.
 Come to the park and take photographs.
 Become a community scientist aware of what is going on in the environment–by joining our pollinator or pond monitoring team.
 Engage in environmental education with school groups.
 But, please do become more involved.

 Portland Parks & Recreation, ATT: Steve Pixley, Volunteer Program Coordinator,

 1120 SW Fifth Ave, Suite 1302, Portland, Oregon 97204

 Tanner Springs Park is an example of the Willamette Valley oak savanna and upland prairie habitat in a microcosm.
 Its native plants depend on fire disturbance to curtail encroachment of more aggressive plants and keep infestations low.
 The removal of fire and the exposure to new invasive exotic species are a constant threat.
-Without volunteers the native plants would be overcome, the reason we started in 2015.
+Without volunteers, the native plants would be overcome, the reason we started in 2015.
 Portland Parks and Recreation maintains the park’s basic needs.
 But improvement is the province of volunteers.
-We hand weed, set seed and periodically cut grasses to mimic natural disturbance regimes.
-Come be part of our volunteer team and experience a small slice of Oregon’s natural resources.
+We hand weed, set seed, and periodically cut grasses to mimic natural disturbance regimes.
+Be part of our volunteer team and experience a small slice of Oregon’s natural resources.